 Third, as I mentioned above, low sodium diets are often associated with elevated stress hormones.

-Personally, I’m drawn to salty foods – often jerky or macadamia nuts sprinkled with some sea salt – when I’m up against a deadline, and it seems to help.
+Personally, when I’m up against a deadline, I’m drawn to salty foods – often jerky or macadamia nuts sprinkled with some sea salt.
+It seems to help.

 Yes, some people would claim this attribute as a negative.
 Adding salt to food will make you more likely to overeat and gain weight and develop the diseases associated with weight gain and so on and so forth.
 But I’ve always held that eating good food is one of life’s highest, purest pleasures.
 If your food doesn’t taste good, there’s no point in eating it.
 We’re not machines concerned only with fuel.
 We are sensory, sensual beings with the capacity for appreciation of thousands of flavors.
 To deny the pleasure of food is to deny our humanity.